troughton/troughton.github.io/portfolio.md

 I am highly motivated, have high standards, and learn quickly.
 I'm constantly exploring possibilities, finding ways that things could be done better, and acting upon them.
 I strongly value the end user experience in my work, whether that be a consumer, artist, or API user, and am excited more by what technology enables people to do than by the technology itself.

 My background in programming began with writing iOS apps in Objective-C at the age of 13.
-Since 2015, I've been writing most of my code in the [Swift programming language](https://swift.org), and have contributed to the compiler in order to help port it to Windows.
+Since 2015, I've been writing most of my code in the [Swift programming language](https://swift.org), and have contributed to the compiler.
 I also have significant experience with C, C++, Java, C#, and Python.
 The promise of languages like Swift and Rust excites me, and I'm looking forward to seeing the industry move away from C and C++.

-Over the course of my University studies, I've worked in conjunction with [Joseph Bennett](http://josephbennett.me) to develop a cross-platform game engine in Swift.
+For the past few years, I've worked in conjunction with [Joseph Bennett](http://josephbennett.me) to develop a cross-platform game engine in Swift (components of which can be found [on my GitHub](https://github.com/troughton/SwiftFrameGraph)).
 This has been a great opportunity to learn about a wide range of topics, including engine architecture, data-oriented design, different graphics APIs, various rendering techniques, allocator management, SIMD programming, and more.
-We hope to use this engine to release a game in the near future.

 ## Qualifications